Barry K. Herman

-Barry Keith Herman, M.D., M.M.M., CPE, DLFAPA, DLFAACAP, FACPE is an American board certified adult and child and adolescent psychiatrist, psychiatric administrator, and physician executive.
+Barry Keith Herman is an American board certified adult and child and adolescent psychiatrist, psychiatric administrator, and physician executive.
 He currently is Chief Medical Officer of Atentiv Health, a digital health specialty provider, since March, 2020.
 Immediately prior, he was Senior Vice President and Chief Medical Officer of Tris Pharmaceuticals, Inc. in Monmouth Junction, NJ.
 He left this position at Tris in January 2020.
 Herman's interests include psychiatric administration and management, healthcare policy, and psychopharmacological research.
 He has spoken and written frequently on the topic of physician leadership and management.
 He is the author of over 100 scientific abstracts and manuscripts, and is frequently quoted in the media.
 His psychiatric research has been widely cited.
-Herman is the Past President of the American Association of Psychiatric Administrators (now called the American Association for Psychiatric Administration and Leadership (AAPAL), and currently serves on its Executive Council.
+Herman is the Past President of the American Association of Psychiatric Administrators (now called the American Association for Psychiatric Administration and Leadership (AAPAL)), and currently serves on its Executive Council.
 He is the recipient of the 2017 American Psychiatric Association Administrative Psychiatry Award.

 Early life

 Herman was born on June 4, 1950, at Hartford Hospital in Hartford, Connecticut.
-His father, Joseph Louis Herman (1924-1991), was an optometrist, and his mother, Mae Louise Rivkin Herman Askinas (1925-) was a secondary school English teacher.
-He has two younger brothers, Richard S. Herman, M.D.
-(1951-), an emergency medicine physician in the Boston, MA area, and Jonathan R. Herman, Ph.D.
-(1957-), a professor emeritus of Religious Studies at Georgia State University in Atlanta, GA.
+His father, Joseph Louis Herman (1924–1991), was an optometrist, and his mother, Mae Louise Rivkin Herman Askinas (1925-) was a secondary school English teacher.
+He has two younger brothers, Richard S. Herman, an emergency medicine physician in the Boston, Massachusetts area, and Jonathan R. Herman (1957-), a professor emeritus of Religious Studies at Georgia State University in Atlanta, Georgia.
 Herman grew up in West Hartford, Connecticut, and attended local public schools.
 He graduated from Conard High School in West Hartford in 1968.
 He was raised Jewish.

 Education

 Herman graduated from Clark University in Worcester, Massachusetts, in 1974 with a B.A. degree in Psychology.
-He attended the University of Southern California in Los Angeles, CA from 1973 to 1976 in a non-graduate, pre-medical curriculum program.
-He received his medical degree from Tufts University School of Medicine in Boston, MA in 1980.
+He attended the University of Southern California in Los Angeles, California from 1973 to 1976 in a non-graduate, pre-medical curriculum program.
+He received his medical degree from Tufts University School of Medicine in Boston in 1980.
 He did an internal medicine residency at Santa Barbara Cottage Hospital in Santa Barbara, California, from 1980 to 1981.
-His Psychiatric Residency Training was at Herrick Hospital and Health Center (now Sutter Alta Bates Summit Medical Center: Herrick Campus) in Berkeley, California, from 1981 to 1983 followed by a Fellowship in Child Psychiatry at Stanford University School of Medicine Children’s Hospital at Stanford in Palo Alto, California, from 1983 to 1985.
+His Psychiatric Residency Training was at Herrick Hospital and Health Center (now Sutter Alta Bates Summit Medical Center: Herrick Campus) in Berkeley, California, from 1981 to 1983 followed by a Fellowship in Child Psychiatry at Stanford University School of Medicine Children's Hospital at Stanford in Palo Alto, California, from 1983 to 1985.
 Herman received a master's degree in Medical Management (M.M.M.) from Tulane University School of Public Health and Tropical Medicine Health Systems Management in New Orleans, LA in 1998.